wjakob/hdrmerge/README.md

 of postprocessing and instead tries to be simple, understandable and hackable.

 ### Compiling
-You will need a recent C++ compiler with support for C++11 and OpenMP.
-Only g++4.8 has been tested so far.
-This program depends on: libxml2 (for RawSpeed), libjpeg, OpenEXR, libexiv2 and Boost.
+You will need a recent C++ compiler with support for C++11 and OpenMP. g++4.8 and msvc 12.0 has been tested so far.
+This program depends on: libxml2 (for Exiv2), libjpeg, OpenEXR, libexiv2 and Boost.

 Run